estnzhrn/academic-website/content/publication/gender-pay-gap/index.md

 ---
-title: "The Gender Pay Gap: The Role of Skills and Application Behavior"
+title: "The gender pay gap: The role of skills and application behavior"
 date: 2022-11-07
 publishDate:
 authors: